 - Equipment manufacturers or suppliers: If suppliers or manufacturers fail to provide proper equipment, it can contribute to oil rig accidents.
 For example, supplying personal protective equipment that fails to meet quality standards could cause harm to oil rig workers.

-non-subscriber employer: Your employer may be directly responsible for what happened.
+- A non-subscriber employer: Your employer may be directly responsible for what happened.
 For example, they could have failed to implement proper safety protocols or failed to give you the training you needed to do your job safely.

 Our Texas oil rig accident team will carefully go over who may be responsible for your accident.
 From here, they can help you determine who you may be able to collect compensation from.

-on-Subscriber Employers and Oil Rig Accidents
+Non-subscriber Employers and Oil Rig Accidents

 Every state has slightly different laws when it comes to workers’ compensation requirements.
 For example, in some states, all employers must have workers’ compensation.
 Typically, workers’ compensation covers things like your medical bills if you experience a work-related accident.
 It also typically gives you a portion of your wages for a certain amount of time while you recover from your injuries.